-The e-Symptom Management using Advanced Symptom Management System Remote Technology (eSMART) is funded by the European Commission's Seventh Framework Programme. Τhe clinical trial aims to evaluate the impact of a mobile phone-based, remote monitoring, symptom management intervention (Advanced Symptom Management System, ASyMS) on the delivery of care to people diagnosed with non metastatic breast, colorectal or haematological cancer during chemotherapy and for one year after treatment.
+The e-Symptom Management using Advanced Symptom Management System Remote Technology (eSMART) is funded by the European Commission's Seventh Framework Programme. Τhe clinical trial aims to evaluate the impact of a mobile phone-based, remote monitoring, symptom management intervention (Advanced Symptom Management System, ASyMS) on the delivery of care to people diagnosed with non-metastatic breast, colorectal or hematological cancer during chemotherapy and for one year after treatment.

-The research project will run from Frebruary 2014 to January 2019.
+The research project will run from February 2014 to January 2019.

 eSMART will demonstrate how technology can be instrumental in the delivery of patient focused, anticipatory care that improves the outcomes and quality of life of cancer patients.
 It will demonstrate the effects of a real-time, mobile phone based, remote patient monitoring and care.
 The planned interventions will address key cancer patient symptoms and cancer care results and the delivery of care during and after chemotherapy.
 The remote patient monitoring system via mobile phone, the Advanced Symptom Management System (ASyMS), will help cancer patients reduce the symptom burden experienced during chemotherapy and improve their quality of life (QoL) during acute treatment and survivorship.
 Most important, the project results will facilitate changes in clinical practice thus, leading to improved delivery of cancer care.

 Patients have a prominent co-researcher role in eSMART and participate in all project activities from project concept to implementation.
 ECPC, in its patient representative role, participates equally with other researchers within the eSMART Project Technical Management Board, the Publications Committee, and the Exploitation Committee, offering advice and feedback to ensure that the trial is designed and conducted in line with patients’ needs and preferences.